ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/filtering.dotnet.markdown

 ## Where + In

 When you want to check a single value against multiple values, the `In` operator can become handy.
-To retrieve all employees that `FirstName` is either `Robert` or `Nancy`, we can issue the following query:
+To retrieve all employees where `FirstName` is either `Robert` or `Nancy`, we can issue the following query:

 {CODE-TABS}
 {CODE-TAB:csharp:Query filtering_4_1@Indexes\Querying\Filtering.cs /}